-Now entering its 27th year, the Habitat 500 is a bicycle ride (not race) and fundraiser that covers up to 500 miles over the course of 6 days.
+Having just completed its 27th year, the Habitat 500 is a bicycle ride (not race) and fundraiser that covers up to 500 miles over the course of 6 or 7 days.
 Each rider raises funds from family, friends, businesses, and church groups and designates the Habitat for Humanity affiliates they wish to support (both locally and around the world).
+A team of 40 volunteers, including a nurse, mechanic, and rest stop hosts, travel with and support riders.
 This ride is coordinated and hosted by Habitat for Humanity of Minnesota.

 The ride has three options: full week, three-day, and one-day.
 Each full week and 3-day rider is required to raise a minimum of $500, but the average amount raised is over $2,300 per rider.
 1-day riders must raise at least $250.
 Each rider also pays a registration fee: $400 (Regular, 6-day Ride); $300 (Early bird and all 1st-year riders, 6-day Ride); $200 (3-day Ride); or $100 (1-day Ride).